 A cancer association or a cancer diagnosis is a life transforming event.
 Despite the improvements in diagnosis and prognosis, treatments and cures, there is still a lot of anxiety, uncertainty and a constant fear of recurrence.
 For family members, there now could also be a familial association with cancer.
 Many individuals avail of sequencing based genetic testing to identify the specific cancer gene mutations in their DNA to determine their own risk factors.
 This awareness leads to increased and stringent surveillance for cancer and many choose more aggressive options such as surgical removal of possible organs such as breast, ovary and uterus based on some of these risks.

-The bottom line is that there is no shortcut to alternative options to prevent cancer and random foods or supplement consumption may not be helpful.
-Taking multivitamin supplements with high doses of all the needed vitamins and minerals or taking a range of botanical and herbal supplements with concentrated bioactives and phytochemicals, each marketed to have all kinds of amazing benefits and anticancer properties, as part of our diet, is not a solution to cancer prevention.
+The bottom line is that there is no shortcut to alternative options to reduce/prevent cancer and random foods or supplement consumption may not be helpful.
+Taking multivitamin supplements with high doses of all the needed vitamins and minerals (instead of foods in a well balanced diet) or taking a range of botanical and herbal supplements with concentrated bioactives and phytochemicals, each marketed to have all kinds of amazing benefits and anticancer properties, as part of our diet, is not a solution to cancer prevention.